Friday, 13 September 2013

 Godzilla vs Mechagodzilla II

-If ace pilot dipshit wasn't bad enough, Godzilla is also given another super cute son.
+If ace pilot dipshit wasn't bad enough, Godzilla is also given another cute son.
 Although not quite as repulsive as Minilla, Baby Godzilla is so awfully conceived that his scenes suck the life out of the film.
-First of all he looks dreadful - a baggy ankled dinosaur suit topped off with a gap-toothed head, expression permanently fixed in inane surprise.
+First of all he looks dreadful - a dinosaur suit with baggy ankles, topped off with a gap-toothed head.
 He isn't even lit sympathetically.
-To better illuminate the humans he spends the majority of his screen time around, withering, caustic light is poured onto the creature, exposing the rubbery impossibility of his hide.
+To better illuminate the human characters he spends the majority of his screen time around, withering, caustic light is poured onto the creature, exposing the rubbery impossibility of his hide.
 Born from a prehistoric egg, Baby Godzilla instantly imprints on a spunky lab assistant then acts like no animal that has ever lived.
 He isn't excitable, or even curious.
-Seconds after his birth he stands silently in a line-up of straightfaced scientists, listening patiently to an exposition dump.
+Seconds after his birth he stands silently in a line-up of straight-faced scientists, listening patiently to an exposition dump.
 Baby Godzilla is simply farcical.
 By the time the film has churned through this material, limping towards a kaleidoscopic beam conflict, it's difficult to even care.